arcadiaz/5828_FSE/homework1.md

 4. Define what Brooks means by a silver bullet and reconstruct his argument as to why he believes there is no silver bullet for software engineering.

-  A **silver bullet** refers to a single development in software engineering technology that can lead to a "order-of-magnitude improvement in productivity".
+  A **silver bullet** refers to "a single development in software engineering technology that can lead to a order-of-magnitude improvement in productivity".

   Brooks said that current breakthroughs in software engineering only tackles the accidental difficulties.
 In the lecture, it is mentioned that in order to improve software development by a factor of 10, accidental difficulties needs to account for at least 90% of all problems.
 However, this is not the case in software engineering.
 In the lecture, it is also mentioned that it is impossible to eliminate all accidental difficulties because solving one problem may lead to another problem in software production.
 As a result, there will be no silver bullet for software engineering.